Search

 The Government of Alberta response indicates that there have been issues raised as it relates to school buses and student safety.
 However, the specific issues raised in this resolution have not been addressed through the Task Force, nor the ministry itself.
 The response also indicated that any changes made will need to go through a significant review process in order to ensure safety standards are met.

-Further, it is appreciated that this letter was forwarded to the appropriate staff for consideration, however this action is not enough as the resolution specifically calls for setting a maximum speed limit of 60km/hour or slower on all roadways when passing school buses, in both directions, with flashing amber lights or providing regulations for roadside signage for school bus stops on primary highways in Alberta.
-As a result, RMA assigns this resolution a status of Intent Not Met, and will continue to advocate on this issue.
+Further, while RMA appreciates that this letter was forwarded to the appropriate staff for consideration, this action is not enough as the resolution specifically calls for setting a maximum speed limit of 60km/hour or slower on all roadways, in both directions, when passing school buses with flashing amber lights or providing regulations for roadside signage for school bus stops on primary highways in Alberta.
+There have been no further developments from Transportation and Economic Corridors on this resolution.
+As a result, RMA assigns this resolution a status of Intent Not Met and will continue to advocate on this issue.

 Provincial Ministries: